 One myth that you often hear about cane toads is that they were complete failures in the purpose they were originally brought to Australia for – that is, to control beetles that were damaging sugar cane crops in Queensland.
-Indeed, people often talk about the scientists involved being so stupid they didn’t think about the fact that beetles can fly but toads can’t!
+Indeed, some people have claimed that the scientists involved were so stupid that they didn’t think about the fact that beetles can fly but toads can’t!

 The truth is a bit more complicated.

 The scientists realised that toads can't fly!
 But the beetles come to the ground to lay their eggs, and the scientists hoped that toads would take this opportunity to eat beetles on the ground.
 The toads presumably did this, but it didn't help the sugar-cane industry.
 Rick analysed information on sugar-cane yields in the years around when toads were released in the cane-fields, and there is no hint of an increase in yields.
 So, the toads didn't do the job they were brought here for.

 Why did toads fail to control cane beetles?
 One reason may be that they didn't eat enough beetles.
 But another part of the reason involves collateral impacts on wildlife.
 We know that goannas love to eat cane beetles, so were doubtless helping the farmers - but when the toads arrived, the goannas were fatally poisoned by eating toads.
 So, the existing "toad-control animals" were largely eliminated.

 One reason why cane toads failed to control beetles in sugarcane crops was that the toads fatally poisoned the animals that had previously been effective beetle-controllers - goannas like this Yellow-spotted Monitor.
 Photo by Ruchira Somaweera.